 The decision you make will depend on the hand you have and what the dealer has.
 It will also depend on what actions are allowable on that particular card combination in the casino where you are playing.

 - 6 or 8 packs of cards are used

 - The deck is reshuffled after every hand

 - Dealer stands on all 17s (soft 17 and hard 17 – that is on a 17 value hand with or without an Ace)

 - Players get one extra card only on split Aces

 Blackjacks pay 3 to 2

-Insurance pays 2 to 1 - if the dealer shows an Ace as his up card, you will be offered the chance to take insurance against the dealer having a blackjack.
-This will cost you half your original bet again.
+Insurance pays 2 to 1 – if the dealer shows an Ace as his up card, you will be offered the chance to take insurance against the dealer having a blackjack.
+This will cost you half your original bet.
 If the dealer does have blackjack you receive 2-1 on the insurance payout.
-This works out as even money overall.
+This works out as a payout of even money overall.

 There are sometimes optional side bets in Blackjack that you can chose to place.
 These side bets pay according to a paytable, which will be displayed on the table.

 These side bets can include the ‘perfect pairs’ bet, where you receive a payout if your first two cards are pairs.
 You can get an extra payout if the pair consists of two cards of the same colour.